Logiqx/open-gnss/README.md

 The GPS speedsurfing community have used a number of different GPS devices over the years, several of which have had their own proprietary file formats.
 Common file formats include:

-- Flexible and Interoperable Data Transfer (FIT).
+- Flexible and Interoperable Data Transfer (FIT)
-- GPS Exchange Format (GPX).
+- GPS Exchange Format (GPX)
-- National Marine Electronics Association (NMEA).
+- National Marine Electronics Association (NMEA)
-- OnAndOn (OAO) binary from the Motion GPS.
+- OnAndOn (OAO) binary from the Motion GPS
-- SiRF Binary (SBN) from Locosys.
+- SiRF Binary (SBN) from Locosys
-- SiRF Binary Packed (SBP) from Locosys.
+- SiRF Binary Packed (SBP) from Locosys
-- u-blox (UBX) binary.
+- u-blox (UBX) binary

 The above formats all have their pros / cons and their suitability is very much dependent on the specific use-case, device, GNSS chipset, etc,